Professor Cathy McGowan

 - Gastric ulceration

-Cathy is Senior Editor of the textbook Animal Physiotherapy: Assessment, Treatment and Rehabilitation of Animals and Co-Editor of the second edition of text The Athletic Horse: Principles and Practice of Equine Sports Medicine and has over 90 research publications in the peer-reviewed literature.
+Cathy is Senior Editor of the textbook Animal Physiotherapy: Assessment, Treatment and Rehabilitation of Animals (1st and 2nd editions) and Co-Editor of the second edition of text The Athletic Horse: Principles and Practice of Equine Sports Medicine and has over 120 research publications in the peer-reviewed literature.